Top Mobile Ad Networks (2020)

 As you can see, these formats aren’t necessarily the standard options offered by the majority of networks on our list, which makes Mobvista unique.
 It’s a great option if you’re targeting users in China.

-Headway is a mobile advertising network based in Spain.
+Headway is a mobile ad platform based in Spain.
 They focus on CPI campaigns in the following key markets:

 - Middle East